ipfs/browser-design-guidelines/README.md

 ### Hypotheses

 #### (1.)
-An uncomplicated, unobtrusive P2P GUI with deeper, hidden levels of control will help experienced but non-developer users
+We believe an uncomplicated, unobtrusive P2P GUI with deeper, hidden levels of control will help experienced but non-developer users
 Know that they are participating in P2P in a safe and trusted manner.

 We will know this is valid when users understand they are participating in P2P without being told and feel okay with it